openpnp/openpnp/GcodeDriver:-Command-Reference.md

 ### PICK_COMMAND

 **NOTE** This command is deprecated in OpenPnP 2.0.
-See the [Vacuum Setup](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-Vacuum-Setup).
+Use the [Vacuum Setup](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-Vacuum-Setup) instead.
+The command remains in OpenPnP so you can move it to the actuator.

-Sent to indicate that the machine should pick a part.
+For OpenPnP 1.0: Sent to indicate that the machine should pick a part.
 Typically turns on a vacuum pump or solenoid.

 | Variable Name  |   Type   | Description |
 | -------------- | -------- | ----------- |